dinde451/jarr.d1/Jarulfs_Guide.md

 P = The spell multiplier.

-  - The base cost of the starting staff for Sorcerers can be found in chapter 2.5.
-For other staves, see chapter 3.1.
+  - The base cost of the starting staff for Sorcerers can be found in CHAPTER_LINK_starting-equipment.
+For other staves, see CHAPTER_LINK_armor-weapons-and-jewelry.

   - On plentiful and bountiful staves, one should take the *base* amount of charges.
 That is divide the number of charges shown by 2